BAJAJ FINSERV ASSET MANAGEMENT LIMITED.

 FAQs:

-What is the concept of fear and greed?
+What is the idea of fear and greed?

-Fear and greed refer to the emotional pendulum driving market volatility.
-Greed manifests as confidence and euphoria in rising markets, while fear appears as uncertainty and panic in falling markets.
+Fear and greed come from the emotional pendulum that drives market volatility.
+Greed is the feeling of confidence and euphoria in rising markets, while fear is uncertainty and panic in falling markets.

-What are the benefits of the fear and greed index?
+What are the advantages of the fear and greed index?

-The main benefits are identifying investor sentiment extremes and providing context on current market psychology relative to past periods.
-This helps avoid buying when greed is too high or panicking when fear detaches from fundamentals.
+Some of the main advantages are recognizing extremes in investor sentiment or emotion and putting current market psychology relative to past periods.
+This can help you avoid buying when greed is high or panicking when fear becomes detached from reality or fundamentals.

 What are the 7 indicators of the fear and greed index?